instructure/instructure-ui/packages/ui-color-picker/src/ColorPreset/README.md

 describes: ColorPreset
 ---

 A component for picking a color from a list of colors.
-Supports adding new colors either programatically through the `colors` prop, or manually with the built in color picker.
+Supports adding new colors either programmatically through the `colors` prop, or manually with the built in color picker.

 ### Color Preset